ebzzry/ebzzry.github.io/en/src/nix.md

 - It enables SSH
 - It specifies the LUKS parameters

-Install NixOS to the disk:
+Install NixOS to the disk

     # nixos-install